Friedrich Hollaender: Life and career

 In 1919 he married the actress Blandine Ebinger; the couple divorced in 1926.
 Their daughter Philine later became the wife of the cabarettist Georg Kreisler.
-Hollaender had his final breakthrough when he wrote the film score for The Blue Angel (1930), including the most popular song "Falling in Love Again (Can't Help It)", performed by Marlene Dietrich.
+Hollaender had his breakthrough when he wrote the film score for The Blue Angel (1930), including the most popular song "Falling in Love Again (Can't Help It)", performed by Marlene Dietrich.
 He later married Leza Lidow.

 He had to leave Nazi Germany in 1933 because of his Jewish descent and first moved to Paris.
-He emigrated to the United States the next year, where he wrote the music for over a hundred films, including Destry Rides Again (1939), A Foreign Affair (1948), The 5,000 Fingers of Dr. T (1953 Academy Award nomination) and Sabrina (1954).
+He emigrated to the United States the next year, where he wrote the music for over a hundred films, including Destry Rides Again (1939), A Foreign Affair (1948), The 5,000 Fingers of Dr. T. (1953 Academy Award nomination) and Sabrina (1954).
 Many of his songs were again made famous by Marlene Dietrich.
-He can be seen as the piano accompanist in A Foreign Affair (on the songs, "Black Market", "Illusions" and "Ruins of Berlin").
+He can be seen as the piano accompanist in A Foreign Affair (on the songs "Black Market", "Illusions" and "Ruins of Berlin").
 He received four Academy Award nominations for composition.
 As "Frederick Hollander", he also wrote the semi-autobiographical novel Those Torn From Earth, released in 1941, which details the flight from Germany that many Jewish members of the film industry embarked on after the Nazis came to power and instituted the Nuremberg Laws.
 He divorced Elizabeth Hollander in 1946 in Los Angeles.

 In 1956 he returned to Germany and again worked for several years as a revue composer at the Theater Die Kleine Freiheit in Munich.
-He made a cameo appearance in Billy Wilder's film comedy One, Two, Three (1960) as a Kapellmeister.
+He made a cameo appearance in Billy Wilder's film comedy One, Two, Three (1960) as a Kapellmeister leading a dance band and singing the German vocals to the song "Yes!
+We Have No Bananas".